I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 The Justice System

 The Greek statue of justice that adorns courthouses around the world wears a blindfold.
-This is so that justice treats friends and strangers alike, that she does not deliver a more favourable verdict to rich people over poor people.
+This is so that justice treats friends and strangers alike; that it does not deliver a more favourable verdict to rich people over poor people.

 It’s a nice concept, but it doesn’t always work in the real world; sometimes, justice is horribly unfair.

 Professor Carol Steiker teaches criminal law at Harvard University.
-She stuns her first-year students with some statistics quoted by The Harvard Gazette (February 2016): “The United States jails a quarter of the world’s prisoners, although it contains only five percent of the world’s population.”
+She stuns her first-year students with some statistics quoted by The Harvard Gazette: “The United States jails a quarter of the world’s prisoners, although it contains only five percent of the world’s population.”

 Prof. Steiker adds that America’s prisons “are overwhelmingly filled with poor people and people of color.”